waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   3. Performing the sequence, then selecting 'Cancel' from her menu.
   4. Performing the sequence, then selecting 'Explanation' from her menu.
   5. Pressing 'B' to exit her menu (closes menu, no change).
-  6. Interacting with all PC options (BILL's PC, Gem's PC, PROF.OAK's PC).
+  6. Interacting with BILL's PC & Gem's PC options.
   7. Talking to the Bug Catcher.
   8. Talking to the Cooltrainer F.
   9. Talking to the Granny (gave generic battle tip).